Frequently Asked Questions

 Can I just use the LC instruments in ROAR?

 I am part of the AMS MRes or React CDT.
 Does this mean we get special access to the instruments?
-Do we still need to fill in an application?

 Can ROAR just train me up to use instrument X?